-Week 12 Friday (8 Oct 2021) 11:45 pm AEST
+Review/Exam Week Monday (9 Oct 2023) 11:45 pm AEST

-Feedback will be provided after the Certification of Grades date.
+Feedback will be provided on Certification of Grades date.

 The portfolio will be used to assess your: contributions to the team projects, increase in knowledge, effective management of yourself and others, team collaboration, communication and documentation of technical work.
 Students are expected to nominate a grade that they consider should be awarded.
 This must be clearly substantiated with evidences of individual work in support of such claims.
 These claims will be assessed based on the how well the material in the portfolio demonstrates your ability and understanding regarding the unit's material.